lizzybrooks/python-possible/1-the-command-line.md

 ###### Path means the route that your computer will take to reach a particular file.
 To the computer, this is a "string" of text that it will follow to find your file.
 ###### Fun fact: pwd stands for print working directory.

+MAC
 ```
 pwd
 ```
+WINDOWS: plain old `cd` will print your working directory.

 Go up one